At The Mount Junior School we instil our pupils with a love of learning.

 English lessons are designed to lay the foundations of literacy as well as spark children’s imagination and foster their creative thinking.
 We have a well-resourced library that all pupils have access to.
 All our staff are enthusiastic in promoting a love of reading in our pupils.

 At The Mount Junior School, Maths is fun.
-We give our boys and girls a thorough grounding in key mathematical concepts, using a ‘mastery’ approach, and we develop problem solving skills that allow pupils to explore fully the world of numbers.
+We give our girls a thorough grounding in key mathematical concepts, using a ‘mastery’ approach, and we develop problem solving skills that allow pupils to explore fully the world of numbers.
 Pupils take part in an annual Inter-house Maths Challenge Day, adding a competitive element to their learning.

 Science lessons are brought to life in our dedicated Life Science classroom.
 Junior School pupils have the opportunity to experiment with liquids, build robots or grow plants in a classroom catered to younger pupils’ learning needs.
 Pupils explore their topics, question outcomes, discover solutions and learn to think for themselves.
 Pupils also have the opportunity to learn Science in the Senior School laboratories.
 They learn to apply scientific methods, make predictions and test and evaluate their results.